 When determined to represent a minority character in a respectful, nuanced, and more complex way, it often happens at the expense of other minorities: when we lift someone up, we tend to bring down others to achieve this.
 Needless to say, this pitfall repeats the exact practices we criticise when consciously including diverse characters in our work.

-A character analysis provides a full ‘diagnosis’ of how you treat your different characters.
+A diversity analysis provides a full ‘diagnosis’ of how you treat your different characters.
 It sheds light on your blind spots and provides more nuanced and complex alternatives.

 Do you have to iron out all the issues that the character analysis bring up?
 Not at all.
 In the end, your story is your story to tell.
 However, being aware of how you portray the different characters in your work and how they function in relation to each other enables you to make conscious decisions about who you portray how.
 Being aware of the different tensions at play in your work also gives you the reigns to work with those tensions, which could strengthen your plot tremendously.

-Full character analysis: This option includes the reading of an entire work and an in-depth analysis of characters and tips and tricks to tweak certain representations, character arcs, and relations between characters to avoid the ‘tokenism’, ‘essentialism’, or ‘exclusive inclusivity’ trap.
+Full diversity analysis: This option includes the reading of an entire work and an in-depth analysis of characters and tips and tricks to tweak certain representations, character arcs, and relations between characters to avoid the ‘tokenism’, ‘essentialism’, or ‘excluding inclusivity’ trap.